Was Nepal Part of India? Untangling a Complex History

 Q: Why is there so much cultural similarity between Nepal and India?

 A: The cultural similarities stem from centuries of exchange and interaction across the open border.
-Trade, migration, and religious exchange have all contributed to the close cultural connections between the two nations.
-However, this shared culture does not negate Nepal’s unique identity and distinct cultural practices.
+Still, trade, migration, and religious exchange have all contributed to the close cultural connections between the two nations.
+Even so, this shared culture does not negate Nepal’s unique identity and distinct cultural practices.

 Q: Is Nepal a part of South Asia?